Andrew Wirth

-Andrew "Andy" Wirth (born 25 July 1963) is an American businessman and philanthropist who works in the mountain resort and hotel industry.
+Andrew "Andy" Wirth (born 25 July 1963) is an American businessman in the mountain resort and hotel industry.
 He was most recently the president and CEO of Squaw Valley Ski Holdings, the parent company of Palisades Tahoe and Alpine Meadows ski resorts in Olympic Valley, CA until 2018.
-He is also the grandson of former US National Park Service Director Conrad Wirth and the great grandson of Theodore Wirth.

-Wirth has worked in the mountain resort and hotel industry for 25 years.
-He began his career with Steamboat Springs Resort in 1986 and served several different marketing and leadership positions at the Steamboat Ski & Resort Corporation and its parent companies.
-In 2007, Wirth was appointed the chief marketing officer and executive vice president of Intrawest, which acquired Steamboat in 2007.
-In 2010, Wirth left Steamboat to serve as the President and CEO of Palisades Tahoe, taking over for former CEO Nancy Cushing.

-Wirth is a recipient of multiple community service and professional awards including the Chairman's Outstanding Service Award from the Reno-Tahoe Airport Authority Board of Trustees, Steamboat Springs Business Leader of the Year Award and made the HSMAI Top 25 Minds in Hospitality and Travel Sales and Marketing list.
-In 2014, he was recognized as Citizen of the Year by Disabled Sports USA and received the Community Five Award.
+He has previously worked for Steamboat Springs Resort and Intrawest.
+In 2010, he became President and CEO of Palisades Tahoe.
 In October 2013, Wirth's right arm was torn off and surgically reattached, as a result of a skydiving accident in Lodi, California.
 Steamboat Today chronicled his accident and recovery and his connection with Pearl Jam's Eddie Vedder.